Expired CNICs Hinder Flood Victims’ Voting: Study

 Senator Ezdi proposed to utilize the Election Commission of Pakistan’s (ECP) mobile voter registration vans as mobile polling stations to ensure voting in the flood-affected areas.
 The ECP and the National Database Registration Authority (NADRA) could collaborate in that regard.

-“Around 10 million women in the country lacked CNICs, who are disenfranchised to poll in the general elections.
+Former Senator Farhatullah Babar complemented the CPDI team for its endeavor to bring the forgotten flood-hit population on the radar of the media and relevant departments.“Around 10 million women in the country lacked CNICs, who are disenfranchised to poll in the general elections.
 The right to vote should be a prerogative of the masses, not their obligation being imposed on them,” he said.

 Babar said many countries like Turkiye and Bolivia, despite facing natural catastrophes, held elections, and their practices should be replicated in Pakistan to make the election all-inclusive.